KamilSJaron/smudgeplot/README.md

 ## Content

 - [hetkmers.py](hetkmers.py): python script to compute heterozygous kmer pairs
-- [blurplot.R](blurplot.R): R script that creates so-called blur plot from `coverages_2.tsv` file - a two column file with kmer sorted kmer coverages.
+- [smudgeplot.R](smudgeplot.R): R script that creates so-called smudgeplot from `coverages_2.tsv` file - a two column file with kmer sorted kmer coverages.

 - [playground.py](playground.py): snippets of python code for testing that should be maintained.